Examples of Inclusions in the Valuation of Goods and Services

 The document discusses an audit job scenario, focusing on transaction value determination in situations when MRP is not relevant.

-• In what circumstances are other taxes and fees included in the value of the supply, and how is GST computed in these circumstances?
+• When should you include other taxes and fees in the value of supply, and how do these affect GST calculations?

-Instances, when extra taxes and fees are included in the value of the supply and affect the total GST calculation, are demonstrated by the examples given.
+The examples demonstrate when you should include extra taxes and fees in the value of supply and how they influence total GST computations.

 • To maintain compliance with GST legislation, why must businesses comprehend and integrate these diverse components into their valuation methods?